Political Rascality

 “He raped a young woman.”
 A well known politician has said this.
 What he didn’t say was, “He forcibly had sex with a child, a little girl, held her down and brutally raped her.”
 Big difference right?
 Which one do you hear the most?

 “He shot 17 school kids.”
-I’m sure what he meant to say was, “He used an assault rifle designed for only one purpose and that to maim and kill soldiers on the battlefield to heartlessly slaughter screaming and terror stricken little kids in their classroom where the should be safe.”
-Oops, killed both their teachers too.
+I’m sure what he meant to say was, “He used an assault rifle designed for only one purpose and that to maim and kill soldiers on the battlefield to heartlessly slaughter screaming and terror stricken little kids in their classroom where they should be safe.”
+Oops, killed both their teachers too, and the janitor.
+“He threatened me with a broom.”

 “Democrats and the main stream media did this.”
 Texas Senator Ted Cruz.
-You see, had nothing to do with guns whose manufacturers and the NRA give me stacks of money so I can continue to stay in office.
+You see, it had nothing to do with guns whose manufacturers and the NRA gives me stacks of money so I can continue to stay in office so I willoppose any kind of sensible legislation on firearms.

 “These shootings are not predictable.”
 Texas governor Greg Abbott.
 What does that mean, really.
 It means he has no plan to do anything about it, in fact he blames the City of Chicago where he claims more people are killed every weekend.
 His political bus just turned to the right there and drove away from any change in policy.
 Abbott stated that, “Changes in gun laws are not the solution.”
 Full stop.
 No solution other than thoughts and prayers or not enough study are ever offered.
 PS: If you don’t know, there are almost no gun laws in Texas, period.